Featured image of post Reference Environment Variables in Docker Startup Script

 In this post, I show how to reference environment variables in a docker startup script

-In my previous post; Waiting for Docker Service Container Port to Be Ready, I showed how I managed to delay container application code execution until another service is ready to accept tcp connections.
+In my previous post, Waiting for Docker Service Container Port to Be Ready, I showed how I delayed container startup until another service was ready to accept TCP connections.

-If this post, I’m going to improve on that solution and make it more reusable by adding environment variables to the the Dockerfile and to the docker-compose.yml.
+In this post, I build on that approach and make it more reusable by adding environment variables to both the Dockerfile and the docker-compose.yml.

 Here’s the updated Dockerfile: